 We are always interested to hear from people who may wish to join the Board, and there are opportunities also to be part of the sub-committees that consist of Board members, staff and members of the Print Studio: Exhibitions, Marketing & Fundraising, Education, Finance.

-Phillip Doggett-Williams is a founding member (with artist Adrian Spurr) and President of the Not for Profit access printmaking studio ‘Sunshine Print Artspace’ (SPA).
+Phillip Doggett-Williams is a co-founder and President of the Not for Profit access printmaking studio ‘Sunshine Print Artspace’ (SPA).

-Phillip is an established Melbourne Artist with experience spanning more than 3 decades encompassing a broad spectrum of artistic practice, teaching, arts consultancy and curatorial practice.
-He is a painter, sculpture and printmaker but has also worked in collaborations that include theatre, performance, and community education.
+He is an established Melbourne artist with close to 5 decades of experience in artistic practice, teaching and arts consultancy.
+He is a printmaker, painter and sculptor but has also worked in collaborations that include theatre, performance, and community education.

-Doggett-Williams is a graduate of RMIT Fine Arts (1978) having studied printmaking under the late George Baldessin, Graeme King, sculpture under Anthony Pryor, and painting under Andrew Sibley and Ron Miller.
-His artworks are represented in major collections including the Australian National Gallery, Canberra, Artbank and the Gallery of NSW.
+Phillip is a graduate of RMIT Fine Arts (1978) having studied printmaking under the late George Baldessin, Graeme King, sculpture under Anthony Pryor, and painting under Andrew Sibley and Ron Miller.
+His artworks are represented in major collections including the Australian National Gallery, Canberra; Artbank and the Gallery of NSW.